 - in return, you will pay the franchisor a fee; this might be a one-off investment or a monthly charge, or a combination of both

-- both you and your franchisor will have to fulfil certain obligations; the franchisor might, for example, agree to allocate you an exclusive territory, while you might agree to maintain your outlet to a particular standard
+- both you and your franchisor will have to fulfill certain obligations; the franchisor might, for example, agree to allocate you an exclusive territory, while you might agree to maintain your outlet to a particular standard

 Many franchisors will provide you with training if you need it, as well as advice and support on a range of business and technical matters.